rp-rs/rp2040-project-template/README.md

 <details open="open">
   <summary><h2 style="display: inline-block" id="notes-on-using-rp2040_boot2">Notes on using rp2040_boot2</h2></summary>

-  When rp2040_boot2 is used instead of rp-pico the bootloader must be written to the .boot2 sector.
+  The second-stage boot loader must be written to the .boot2 section.
+That is usually handled by the board support package (e.g.`rp-pico`).
+If you don't use one, you should initialize the boot loader manually.
 This can be done by adding the following to the beginning of main.rs:
   ```rust
   use rp2040_boot2;